Frequently Asked Questions

 Do you have references?

 Our customers are happy to speak with you about their experience with JND!
 Three (3) professional references available upon request.
+You may also visit our website, Facebook, Google, and Yelp to review testimonials and reviews.

 What can I expect from the dog walking service?